-2018, banks and nonbanks originated an estimated \$1.65 trillion in loans (Urban Institute) and the current amount of mortgage debt in the United States (as of March 2019) stands at \$10.3 trillion (St. Louis Federal Reserve Bank).
+2020, as discussed above, banks and nonbanks originated an estimated \$4.1 trillion in residential mortgage loans (Urban Institute) and the current amount of mortgage debt in the United States (as of June 2021) stands at \$11.8 trillion (St. Louis Federal Reserve Bank).

 Despite stabilization of the mortgage origination market, concern exists over a growing demographic of borrowers being financed primarily by nonbank lenders today.
 There is some trending data on this issue, indicating nonbanks may lend further down the credit spectrum than banks.
 For example, nonbanks provide more FHA loans, which have higher delinquency rates [see chart page 43.
 Today, FHA is "the" nonprime product, which is a loan granted to a borrower with limited funds for a down payment, with a lower-credit score or other characteristics and who may not be approved for most conventional mortgages.
 Currently, there is virtually no other loan program for prospective borrowers of modest means with anything less than excellent credit.
 Since many large banks no longer offer FHA loans, nonbanks have been able to further expand with that product.
 In addition, high housing prices make loans less affordable, so there is pressure to design products borrowers can more easily afford, which carries more risk.
-The Urban Institute chart on page 11 shows that nonbanks originated 85% of Ginnie Mae issuance (primarily FHA and VA loans) in June 2019.
+The Urban Institute chart on page 10 shows that nonbanks originated 92% of loans backing Ginnie Mae issuance (primarily FHA and VA loans) in May 2021.